 Applicants for the Gilman Scholarship can apply for Fall, Spring or Summer study abroad programs.
 The application includes the following essays:

-- Statement of Grant Purpose Essay: this essay asks for information on why you chose your study abroad program, your motivations for studying abroad, your long-term goals following your study abroad experience, etc.
+- Statement of Grant Purpose Essay: this essay asks for information on reasons for choosing a study abroad program, motivations for studying abroad, long-term goals study abroad experience, etc.

-- Follow-on Service Project Proposal: once completing a study abroad program, all Gilman recipients must complete a service project within 6 months of completing the program in order to increase awareness of study abroad and the Gilman Scholarship among your peers and/or your home community.
+- Follow-on Service Project Proposal: once completing a study abroad program, all Gilman recipients must complete a service project within 6 months of completing the program in order to increase awareness of study abroad and the Gilman Scholarship among peers and/or home community.

-- Critical Need Language Award (supplemental): applicants who are studying one of the 14 designated critical need languages while abroad in a country in which the language is predominantly spoken have the option to be considered for the Critical Need Language Award of up to $8,000.
+- Critical Need Language Award (supplemental): applicants studying one of 14 designated critical need languages while abroad in a country in which the language is predominantly spoken have the option to be considered for the Critical Need Language Award up to $8,000.
 Recipients will have the opportunity to evaluate and certify their language skills acquired during their program.
-An additional supplemental essay is required for submission.
+A supplemental essay is required to apply.

 See full essay guidelines here.
 You will not need to submit letters of recommendation.
-All USC applicants will be reviewed by a University designated Study Abroad Advisor and certifying Financial Aid Advisor from the application portal drop-down menus to certify that your chosen study abroad program will transfer units back to USC and that your financial package is accurately reflected.
+All USC applicants will be reviewed by a University designated Study Abroad Advisor and certifying Financial Aid Advisor from the application portal drop-down menus to certify that the chosen study abroad program will transfer units back to USC and that the student’s financial package is accurately reflected.